-Good scientific practice - what is it about?
+Good research practice - what is it about?

 In concrete terms, this practice means that